natiakalu/natiakalu/Readme.md

-### Hello I am a senior software Engineer, dabbling with anything related to computers.
+### Hello I am a software Engineer, dabbling with anything related to computers.

 #### About Me